Cornell-CS5356-Fall2015/cs5356/projects/logistics.md

 ### Submitting Deliverables

 The following schedule lists a few intermediate deliverables.
 Add them to your project page and submit a pull request before Friday the week they are due.
 Each deliverable is worth 1 point towards your final grade.

-Your First Story and MVP proposals should be added as content directly on the project page, and you should include a link to your First Story demo and your Investor Pitch presentation and demo.
+Your First Story and MVP proposals should be added to a project management system linked from the project page, and you should include a link to your First Story demo and your Investor Pitch presentation and demo.

 ### Important Dates